 After completion of root canal therapy, you might feel some discomfort for few days following the treatment.
 To alleviate the discomfort you can follow your dentist’s recommendation on taking an over the counter pain medication.
 In more extreme cases your Chino Hills dentist may prescribe an antibiotic and prescription-strength pain reliever to help reduce any remaining infection.

 Root canal therapy, like every other treatment, is not free of unknowns and complications.
-There is a possibility that during the procedure a shaping file could break and get stuck in the root canal or that the root of the tooth fractures.
+There is a possibility that during the procedure a shaping file could break and get stuck in the canal or that the root of the tooth fractures.
 In other cases, a good seal may not be achieved due to the shape of the root.
 Lastly, it is possible to miss a hidden root or an extra canal that is in need of treatment.
 Of course, these complications are the exceptions, not the norm.

 In the event that root canal therapy is unsuccessful, your Chino Hills dentist can discuss alternative options including repeating the treatment or extracting the infected tooth.